History of professional wrestling: Origin

+History by country

 Australia

 Professional wrestling in Australia first gained distinction in the early 20th century, however there were very few shows promoted.
 Nonetheless, there were stars such as Clarence Weber, Jack Carkeek, Clarence Whistler, and Georg Hackenschmidt.
 As time went on, the sport's popularity began to grow, particularly in the 1930s as people sought to find relief from the Great Depression.
 Throughout the 1940s professional wrestling suffered due to World War II but in the 1950s reached new highs as many stars from overseas were imported and attracted larger crowds and therefore expanded the market.
 Established names such as Lou Thesz, Dr. Jerry Graham and Gorgeous George toured the country during the decade.

 Throughout the 1960s and 1970s, Australia established its only major promotion in WCW Australia.
 WCW had a television deal with the Nine Network, the first in Australia to do so, and attracted crowds between 2,000 and 9,000 people on a weekly basis.
 International stars such as Alex Iakovidis, Killer Kowalski, Ray Stevens, Dominic DeNucci, Mario Milano, Spiros Arion, Karl Gotch, Bruno Sammartino, Gorilla Monsoon and local stars Ron Miller and Larry O'Dea were all involved with the promotion which grew steadily through the 1960s and was a well-known product in the 1970s.
 However, with the introduction of World Series Cricket, WCW was left with no television deal and was forced to close down in 1978.
 This sent the Australian market into a large decline.
 With no access to any product anywhere in the world, the Australian market was almost dead until then World Wrestling Federation became a prominent figure in professional wrestling in the mid-1980s.

 Australia has depended on the North American product since 1985.
 Hosting tours in 1985 and 1986 kept a solid viewing in the sport through programs such as Superstars of Wrestling and Saturday Night's Main Event.
 Small local promotions, as well as internationally publicized organizations and tours such as World Wrestling All-Stars and Hulkamania: Let The Battle Begin, have tried to take advantage of the popularity of professional wrestling in more recent times, but there has been nothing of note since the demise of World Championship Wrestling in 1978.